 For the Glaze:

 - In a medium-sized bowl, beat the vegan butter until creamy.
-Add the confectioner’s sugar a half cup at a time until incorporated.
-Add in the vanilla and 2 tbsp of the plant-based milk.
+Add the confectioner's sugar a half cup at a time until incorporated.
+Add in the vanilla and 2 tablespoon of the plant-based milk.
 Beat until all of the lumps are gone.
-If it’s too thick, add more plant-based milk a tbsp at a time until it reaches the desired thickness.
+If it's too thick, add more plant-based milk a tablespoon at a time until it reaches the desired thickness.
 Drizzle over the cooled bundt cake.
-Sprinkle the remaining 1/2 cup of chopped pecans, if desired.
+Sprinkle the remaining ½ cup of chopped pecans, if desired.

 This was a delicious and very moist cake.
 I used fresh pineapple because the store was out of crushed pineapple.
 I ended up not putting any of the vanilla glaze on the cake.
 It really didn’t need the glaze because it was tasty without it.
 I will make this again!